HartharnSam/HartharnSam.github.io/_pages/research.md

 With my PhD, I have turned to more of a process-based approach.
 In the first part I have investigated how the dynamics of shoaling internal solitary wave change in different stratification types.
 I hope to then apply this understanding of internal wave dynamics, instabilities and mixing, and experimental techniques to ice-ocean dynamics.

 In the first part of my PhD, I have investigated how the dynamics of shoaling internal solitary wave change in different stratification types.
 I hope to then apply this understanding of internal wave dynamics, instabilities and mixing, and experimental techniques to ice-ocean dynamics.
 To see my published work proceed to [publications](/publications).
-For short summaries of some of the research I have worked on, visit [research](/research).
+For short summaries of some of the research I have worked on, read on.

 My PhD  Three research questions are being addressed during this project so far: